Unification Church: Christianity

 Protestant commentators have criticized Unification Church teachings as being contrary to the Protestant doctrine of salvation by faith alone.
 In their influential book The Kingdom of the Cults (first published in 1965), Walter Ralston Martin and Ravi K. Zacharias disagreed with the Divine Principle on the issues of Christology, the virgin birth of Jesus, the movement's belief that Jesus should have married, the necessity of the crucifixion of Jesus, and a literal resurrection of Jesus, as well as a literal Second Coming.

-In 1974 Moon founded the Unification Theological Seminary, in Barrytown, New York, in part to improve relations of the movement with other churches.
-Professors from other denominations, including a Methodist minister, a Presbyterian and a Roman Catholic priest, as well as a rabbi, were hired to teach religious studies to the students, who were being trained as leaders in the movement.
+In 1974, Moon founded the Unification Theological Seminary in Barrytown, New York, in part to improve relations between the movement and other churches.
+Professors from other denominations, including a Methodist minister, a Presbyterian, and a Roman Catholic priest, as well as a rabbi, were hired to teach religious studies to the students, who were being trained as leaders in the movement.
 In 1977, Unification member Jonathan Wells, who later became well known as the author of the popular Intelligent Design book Icons of Evolution, defended Unification theology against what he said were unfair criticisms by the National Council of Churches.
 That same year Frederick Sontag, a professor of philosophy at Pomona College and a minister in the United Church of Christ, published Sun Myung Moon and the Unification Church which gave an overview of the movement and urged Christians to take it more seriously.

-In the 1980s the Unification Church sent thousands of American ministers from other churches on trips to Japan and South Korea to inform them about Unification teachings.
+In the 1980s, the Unification Church sent thousands of American ministers from other churches on trips to Japan and South Korea to inform them about Unification teachings.
 At least one minister was dismissed by his congregation for taking part.
 In 1994 the church had about 5,000 members in Russia and came under criticism from the Russian Orthodox Church.
 In 1997, the Russian government passed a law requiring the movement and other non-Russian religions to register their congregations and submit to tight controls.

-In 1982, Moon was imprisoned in the United States after being found guilty by a jury of willfully filing false Federal income tax returns and conspiracy.
+In 1982, Moon was imprisoned in the United States after a jury found him guilty of willfully filing false federal income tax returns and conspiracy.
 (See: United States v.
-Sun Myung Moon) HSA-UWC members launched a public relations campaign.
+Sun Myung Moon).
+HSA-UWC members launched a public relations campaign.
 Booklets, letters and videotapes were mailed to approximately 300,000 Christian leaders in the United States.
 Many of them signed petitions protesting the government's case.
 The American Baptist Churches in the U.S.A., the National Council of Churches, the National Black Catholic Clergy Caucus and the Southern Christian Leadership Conference filed briefs in support of Moon.

-In 1995 the Unification Movement related organization the Women's Federation for World Peace indirectly contributed to help Baptist Liberty University which at that time was in financial difficulty.
+In 1995, the Unification Movement's related organization the Women's Federation for World Peace indirectly contributed to help Baptist Liberty University which at that time was in financial difficulty.
 This was reported in the United States news media as an example of closer relationships between the movement and conservative Christian congregations.